delph-in/delphin.highlight/README.md

 # Installation and Requirements

 This module only depends on Pygments version 2.3.1 or higher.

+# Usage

-The console highlighting is provided by the [PyDelphin][] package.
+While you can drop in the lexers into Pygments-capable applications like wikis or documentation sites, the console highlighting of SimpleMRS is provided by the [PyDelphin][] package via the `delphin convert` command.

 [DELPH-IN]: http://www.delph-in.net